 An annual program that offers four members the opportunity to spend five days in residence with an established writer to develop your work.
 Applicants need to reside in the Northern Rivers and have a well-developed manuscript.
-The residency usually takes place in the Byron Shire at the beginning of May.
+The residency usually takes place in the Byron Shire in spring.
 MORE DETAILS

 We offer two paid mentorship schemes that match members with a professional mentor; ‘Firsthand Feedback’ and ‘Block Mentorships’.
 MORE DETAILS

 Every year, Byron Writers Festival offers members the opportunity to secure one of six scholarships for our two mentoring services, First Hand Feedback and Block Mentorships.
 Applications open in September.